Vinibisineli/spark_networks/README.md

 ### Data Catalog

-inever used a data catalog software yet, but Amundsen would be a good option to implement.
+I never used a data catalog software yet, but Amundsen would be a good option to implement.